sgbstats/caseXwhen/README.md

 ## Syntax

-- input: A vector or scalar for the input values
+- `input`: A vector or scalar for the input values
-- map_in: A vector or scalar for the input for the mapping (Not used if map_df is specified)
+- `map_in`: A vector or scalar for the input for the mapping (Not used if map_df is specified)
-- map_out: A vector or scalar for the output for the mapping (Not used if map_df is specified)
+- `map_out`: A vector or scalar for the output for the mapping (Not used if map_df is specified)
-- lastelse: Optional.
-A value to output if there are no matches, if `NULL` then no matches will output `NA`.
+- `lastelse`: Optional.
+A value to output if there are no matches, if left as `NULL` then if the input doesn't match with any of `map_in`, it will output `NA` for that value.
-- map_df: Optional.
+- `map_df`: Optional.
 A dataframe with the map_in as column 1 and map_out as column 2.
 When specified, takes priority over the specified input and output.

 ## Examples